ricardojmendez/tropology/README.md

 I'm liking the text trope exploration, and will be blending it with the graph display (which by itself doesn't contain that much information).
 Next steps are:

+* Pursue occasional _unexpected DOM mutation_ or _invariant violation_ issues from React.
+I suspect it happens on cases where we get an error displaying some of the scraped HTML.
 * Show a graph of the pieces the user has liked, the articles referenced on them, and which articles those have in common.
 * We're currently showing as possible snippets all *twikilink* elements, but some summary articles use that only to link to other sub-sections and don't contain any actual information.
 See about filtering them out.
 * Handle redirects.
 While exploring we can encounter a link to *Anime/SailorMoon*, which is an article that is only a redirect to *Manga/SailorMoon*.
 The back end API that returns the references doesn't currently handle redirects.